About the Works

 As I grew more discerning as a painter, my creative imagination became caught by such ordinary subjects.
 Of course, not "ordinary" at all.
 It is rare for people to see the beauty of a beetroot for example, but once set on paper, I find people are fascinated by the complexity and jewel-like quality of such every day plants.
 It is often in the quite ordinary, humble subject that we as painters and viewers stumble upon the extraordinary.
 Nature, indeed, needs no embellishment.

 I am currently working in pencil, ink, charcoal and watercolour.
-Subjects are numerous and vary widely throughout the whole plant kingdom; from flowers, vegetables, fruit, seeds, pods, fungi, lichen, trees, and many other living and growing plants.
+Subjects are numerous and vary widely from flowers, vegetables, fruit, seeds, pods, fungi, lichen, trees to many other living plants.